nokia/krm-functions-catalog/examples/gatekeeper-warning-only/README.md

+---
+parent_function: "gatekeeper"
+---
 # gatekeeper: Warning Only

 ### Overview

-This example demonstrates how to declaratively run the [gatekeeper] function to validate resources using gatekeeper constraints.
+This example demonstrates how to declaratively run the gatekeeper function to validate resources using gatekeeper constraints.
 The violations are configured to be warnings instead of errors.